soumya1925/movieFlix/README.md

 A React + Redux Toolkit app to browse and search movies from IMDb API, with user authentication and personalized search history.
 Each user sees only their own last searches.

+---
-🚀 Features
+##🚀 Features

 🔑 User Authentication

-Register and login.
+--Register and login.

-Users and session stored in localStorage.
+--Users and session stored in localStorage.

-Tracks current logged-in user.
+--Tracks current logged-in user.

 🎥 Movie Browsing

-Fetch movies from IMDb API
+--Fetch movies from IMDb API
-.

-Responsive grid layout for movie cards.
+--Responsive grid layout for movie cards.

-Displays title, year, rating, poster, and plot snippet.
+--Displays title, year, rating, poster, and plot snippet.

+---

 🔍 Search